-SA Objectives Decision Making Criteria Indicators To make efficient use of the existing transport infrastructure, help reduce the need to travel by car, improve accessibility to jobs and services for all and to ensure that all journeys are undertaken by the most sustainable mode available Will it use and enhance existing transport infrastructure?
+SA Objectives Decision Making Criteria Indicators 11.
+Transport To make efficient use of the existing transport infrastructure, help reduce the need to travel by car, improve accessibility to jobs and services for all and to ensure that all journeys are undertaken by the most sustainable mode available Will it use and enhance existing transport infrastructure?
 Will it help to develop a transport network that minimises the impact on the environment?
 Will it reduce journeys undertaken by car by encouraging alternative modes of transport?
 Will it increase accessibility to services and facilities?
-Accessibility to education sites, employment sites, health care, leisure centres, open space, shopping centres Change in road traffic mileage Development of transport infrastructure that assists car use reduction Levels of bus and light rail patronage New major non-residential development with travel plans People using car and non-car modes of travel to work Railway station usage Road traffic levels To create high quality employment opportunities Will it improve the diversity and quality of jobs?
+Accessibility to education sites, employment sites, health care, leisure centres, open space, shopping centres Change in road traffic mileage Development of transport infrastructure that assists car use reduction Levels of bus and light rail patronage New major non- residential development with travel plans People using car and non-car modes of travel to work Railway station usage Road traffic levels 12.
+Employment To create high quality employment opportunities Will it improve the diversity and quality of jobs?
 Will it reduce unemployment?
 Will it increase average income levels?
 Average annual income Benefit claimants VAT business registration rate, registrations, deregistrations Businesses per 1000 population Employment rate Jobs New floor space Shops, vacant shops Unemployment rate 13.
 Innovation To develop a strong culture of enterprise and innovation Will it increase levels of qualification?
 Will it create jobs in high knowledge sectors?
 Will it encourage graduates to live and work within Greater Nottingham?
 15 year olds achieving 5 or more GCSEs at Grade A - C 19 year olds qualified to NVQ level 2 or equivalent 21 year olds qualified to NVQ level 3 or equivalent Working age population qualifications

 SA Objectives Decision Making Criteria Indicators 14.
-Economic Structure To provide the physical conditions for a modern economic structure including infrastructure to support the use of new technologies Will it provide land and buildings of a type required by businesses?
-Will it improve the diversity of jobs available?
-Will it provide the required infrastructure?
-Will it provide business/university clusters Completed business development floorspace Land developed for employment Employment land lost Employment land allocated Profile of employment by sector
+Economic Structure 1 5 of a type required by businesses? development floorspace To provide the physical • Will it improve the diversity of jobs Land developed for conditions for a modern available? employment economic structure including Will it provide the required Employment land lost infrastructure to support the infrastructure?
+Employment land use of new technologies Will it provide business/university allocated clusters Profile of employment by sector